vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-test-parallelization.md

 with a value of `timings`.

-**Note:** You need to have the [JUnit reporter](https://docs.cypress.io/guides/tooling/reporters) enabled for this to work, as that is what provides the necessary timing information.
+**Note:** You need to have the [JUnit reporter](https://docs.cypress.io/guides/tooling/reporters) enabled for this to work, as that is what provides the necessary timing information to CircleCI.

 This is actually really cool!
 Since CircleCI consumes your testing framework's JUnit report, it knows how long it takes to run individual tests.

 This means that when it splits them into groups for parallellization, it can do so in a way that optimizes for the fastest execution time.

 For example, we have two build agents and four tests to run across them.